TheOdinProject/curriculum/databases/databases/databases_and_sql.md

 <span id='command-parts'>Every CRUDdy command in SQL contains a few parts -- the action ("statement"), the table it should run on, and the conditions ("clauses")</span>.
 If you just do an action on a table without specifying conditions, it will apply to the whole table and you'll probably break something.

 For "Destroy" queries, the classic mistake is typing `DELETE FROM users` without a `WHERE` clause, which removes all your users from the table.
-You probably needed to delete just one user, who you would specify based on some (hopefully unique) attribute like "name" or "id" as part of your condition clause, e.g., `DELETE FROM users WHERE users.id = 1`.
+You probably needed to delete just one user, who you would specify based on some (hopefully unique) attribute like `name` or `id` as part of your condition clause, e.g., `DELETE FROM users WHERE users.id = 1`.
 You can do all kinds of common sense things, such as using comparison operators (`>`, `<`, `<=` etc.) to specify groups of rows to run commands on, or logical operators (`AND`, `OR`, `NOT` etc.) to chain multiple clauses together, e.g., `DELETE FROM users WHERE id > 12 AND name = 'foo'`.

 "Create" queries use `INSERT INTO` and you'll need to specify which columns to insert stuff into if you're not inserting values for every column or not inserting them in the correct order, followed by the values to insert into those columns.
 For example, if all columns are filled in the correct order, you can omit the column names: